2025 Tipperary county hurling team season: Pre-match

 The match was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Joanne Cantwell from the pitch at Croke Park with analysis by Anthony Daly, Dónal Óg Cusack and Liam Sheedy.
 Commentary on the game was provided by Marty Morrissey alongside Michael Duignan.

 The game was also televised on BBC Two and presented by Sarah Mulkerrins.

 Tickets for the match were distributed by the clubs with no public sale and priced at €100 for the stands and €55 for the terrace, the match programme cost €8.

 On 18 July the Tipperary team was named showing with no changes to the starting line-up from the semi-final win over Kilkenny.
 There's is one change to the panel with Under-20's forward Paddy McCormack replacing Seán Kenneally.

-Jacqui Hurley and Des Cahill presented Up for the Match on 19 July on RTÉ One with guests including Shane McGrath, Tomás Mulcahy and Joe Hayes and a live vist to Loughmore–Castleiney presented by Marty Morrissey.
+Jacqui Hurley and Des Cahill presented Up for the Match on 19 July on RTÉ One with guests including Shane McGrath, Tomás Mulcahy and Joe Hayes and a live visit to Loughmore–Castleiney presented by Marty Morrissey.

 Prior to the start of the match and as per tradition, the two teams lined up in front of the Hogan stand to be presented to the President of Ireland, Michael D. Higgins by the two team captains, Ronan Maher for Tipperary and Robert Downey for Cork.